 A preferred supplier list helps organisations streamline their purchasing and build strong vendor relationships.
 It offers benefits for both buyers and suppliers when used effectively.
-In the public sector preferred supplier list is often called a framework agreement.
+In the public sector, a preferred supplier list is often called a framework agreement.

 Definition and Purpose